sheriff18/classification/LogisticRegression/README.md

 3. **Logistic Regression Model**
    - Applying logistic regression to classify food types and identify their association with diabetes.
-   - Tuning the model and checking the performance metrics.
+   - Tuning the model and checking the performance metrics.(Lasso, ridge and elastic net regressions).

 4. **Evaluation**
    - Assessing model performance using accuracy, precision, recall, and other relevant metrics.